ApourtArtt/NTPatcher/README.md

 - Enjoy.

 ### How to improve this soft
-- Set an offset for the address.
+- Find and set an offset for the address.
 - Using pattern can probably help a lot.